-- E 1.1.1 "Qualified and Registered ECE Teacher" means a teacher who holds the Diploma of Teaching (ECE) or its equivalent as assessed by the NZ Qualifications Authority provided that any teacher being paid as "trained" as at 15 August 2003 shall continue to be paid on the qualified and registered ECE teacher scale (This includes teachers with a single qualification worth 100 licensing points or more or a qualification grandparented by the NZ Qualifications Authority); - E 1.1.2 "Enrolled in Teacher Education Programme" means an early childhood teacher who is working toward a recognised early childhood teaching qualification leading to a Diploma of Teaching (ECE) or a Teaching degree (ECE) provided that: - (i) Such teacher may not move from one step to another without providing at the completion of each training year evidence of continued training. - (ii) Where a teacher dis-enrols from a recognised early childhood qualification programme, or where he or she fails to complete his or her qualification, then the employer and teacher may discuss the teacher's on-going commitment toward achieving his or her qualification and may agree to a reduction in salary step by mutual agreement.
+- E 1.1.1 "Qualified and Registered ECE Teacher" means a teacher who is certificated by the Teaching Council of Aotearoa New Zealand ("the Teaching Council") and who holds a recognised early childhood or primary teaching qualification.
+Any teacher being paid as "trained" as at 15 August 2003 shall continue to be paid on the qualified and registered ECE teacher scale (This includes teachers with a single qualification worth 100 licensing points or more or a qualification grandparented by the NZ Qualifications Authority); - E 1.1.2 "Enrolled in Teacher Education Programme" means an early childhood teacher who is working toward a recognised early childhood teaching qualification leading to a Diploma of Teaching (ECE) or a Teaching degree (ECE) provided that: - (i) Such teacher may not move from one step to another without providing at the completion of each training year evidence of continued training. - (ii) Where a teacher dis-enrols from a recognised early childhood qualification programme, or where he or she fails to complete his or her qualification, then the employer and teacher may discuss the teacher's on-going commitment toward achieving his or her qualification and may agree to a reduction in salary step by mutual agreement.
 Prior to these discussions taking place, the employer shall advise the teacher of their right to seek advice and representation from NZEI and provide reasonable time for the teacher to do so. - E 1.1.3 "Non-Qualified" means an employee who holds no relevant training qualifications specified above.